manjurulcis/ng4-validation/README.md

 # Template Driven Uses
 Import the module in app.module.ts
 ```
-import { CustomFormsModule } from 'ng4-validation';
+import { CustomValidationModule } from 'ng4-validation';
 ```

 This validator need an input which is an array of words named "words".
 See below how to use